michaelmior/michael.mior.ca/contents/blog/unit-testing-django-model-mixins/index.md

 Instead, we create the model dynamically.
 However, I wanted to test some functionality which requires saving the model to the database.
-Fortunately, Django can construct the necessary SQL to create and destroy the database table. we simply override setUp and tearDown to do the heavy lifting.
+Fortunately, Django can construct the necessary SQL to create and destroy the database table.
+We simply override setUp and tearDown to do the heavy lifting.

 ~~~ python
 from django.test import TestCase